industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 Comments are found in the files containing Python source code found across DESDEO.
 These are often pieces of very specific information related to a line or block of code.
-They are often present to help a developer unserstand what a specific part of the code does.
+They are often present to help a developer understand what a specific part of the code does.
-Comments are often highly technical and depend on the context.
+Comments are often specific and technical, and depend on the context.
 They are not meant to be understandable outside the source code.
-Example of a comments would be:
+An example of a comment could be:

 ```python
 def log2(x: float) -> float: